MrAprksn/common/cv/cv.md

 ### PROFESSIONAL EXPERIENCE

-#### Sr. Cloud Engineer
+#### Sr. SRE

-*Sep 2022 - Feb 2023* *(6 months)*
+*Jul 2023 - until now* *(1 year)*

-##### Haiilo
+##### Hubject GmbH

-- I developed and successfully implemented a concept for unit and integration testing of infrastractural code using Terraform and Terratest within a six-months period.
-- I drove automated deployment initiatives to prevent operator errors and reduce maintenance costs.
+- I was managing entire company AWS infrastructure, supporting legacy code base, and running migration to the modern stack.
+- Was running Cost saving projects, reducing AWS monthly bills.
+- Was part of the system design team, when it comes to the new services introduction.

 ---------
 #### Sr. Platform Engineer